kyverno/website/content/en/docs/Tracing/jaeger-walkthrough.md

 EOF
 ```

-At this point Jaeger UI should be available at http://localhost.
+At this point, the Jaeger UI should be available at http://localhost.

 ## Kyverno Setup